marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-ii-filter-the-process-chart-.md

 ## Setting it up

 Just for clarity, I will do this as a separate tab calculating lead times “Leadtimes with filters”.
 I created it by making a duplicate of the “Lead time calculations”-tab.
-I kept the diagram (that got copied) that is already showing the data in a nice way, but I changed the title to “Filtered lead times” to know what was what.
+I kept the chart (that got copied) that is already showing the data in a nice way, but I changed the title to “Filtered lead times” to know what was what.

 To get some more data to filter on I added a new column, copying over the “Size”-column from the “Raw data”-tab.